 - Prior to move-in, if serious damage to your apartment is evident

 - At move-in when damage has occurred between your pre-lease inspection and move-in

 - Gas leaks, electrical problems

 - When you intend to terminate the lease according to terms of the lease usually 30 days advanced notice

 - After move-out, and after inspection by landlord to request list of damages to be charged against your security deposit

 - When you intend to sublet the apartment

-A user-friendly and detailed pamphlet from Baltimore County on landlord and tenant issues can be found at this link:
+A user-friendly and detailed pamphlet fromthe Maryland Attorney General on landlord and tenant issues for students can be found online.